Stuart Forster heads to Cumbria and suggests 16 things to do in Sedbergh, England’s official book town.

 St Andrew’s Church dates back to 1130, making it the oldest building in Sedbergh.

 Embroidery on the church wall depicts the surrounding area.

 Play a round of golf in Sedbergh

-Sedbergh Golf Club is just south of the River Rawthey and features fairways either side of the River Dee.
+Sedbergh Golf Club is just south of the River Rawthey and features fairways on either side of the River Dee.
 The par-70 course demands accuracy due to its water features and trees.